 - Solidworks 2017 Vs Inventor Professional 2017, when Solidworks 2017 is released later in the year.

 On an “apples for apples” standpoint, without getting bogged down in features, the closest equivalent to Inventor Professional is Solidworks Premium.

-Solidworks, or Solidworks “Standard” can do 3D part modelling, assembly modelling, 2D drawings, bill of materials.
+Solidworks or Solidworks “Standard” can do 3D part modeling, assembly modeling, 2D drawings, bill of materials.
 Solidworks Professional comes with:

 - Content centre library (aka Toolbox);